paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-2/index.md

 ## Conclusion

-In [Part 1](/blog/creating-a-helm-chart-monorepo-part-1) we created set of [Helm](https://helm.sh) Charts managed in source control (GitHub) and in Part 2 we just added automation via CircleCI to automate building and deploying Chart packages to a [Helm](https://helm.sh) Chart Repository hosted in [GitHub](https://github.com)pages and [GitHub](https://github.com)releases.
+In [Part 1](/blog/creating-a-helm-chart-monorepo-part-1) we created set of [Helm](https://helm.sh) Charts managed in source control (GitHub) and in Part 2 we just added automation via CircleCI to automate building and deploying Chart packages to a [Helm](https://helm.sh) Chart Repository hosted in [GitHub](https://github.com) pages and [GitHub](https://github.com)releases.

 In [Part 3](/blog/creating-a-helm-chart-monorepo-part-3) we will add further automation to test for changes in those [Helm](https://helm.sh) charts and to pass them through rigorous testing before allowing them to be merged into the `master` branch.